gabrielmulligan/fishersirisdataset/README.md

 # Findings

-From the scatterplot diagrams above, **Iris Setosa is linearly separable from the other two**, while there is considerable overlap between Iris Virginica and Iris Versicolor, as can be seen from both figures in the Scatterplot diagrams from the Python program below.
+From the scatterplot diagrams above, **Iris Setosa is linearly separable from the other two**, while there is considerable overlap between Iris Virginica and Iris Versicolor, particularly in the analysis of sepal length and width - as can be seen from both figures in the diagrams (generated from the Python program below).

 Iris Setosa is seperable by the fact that its *Petal Length and Width* are significantly less than the other two species.
+This is represented by the clustering of the Setosa points in the two scatterplot diagrams and the mimimum of overlap with the other two species.

+Iris Virginica and Versicolor are more difficult to segregate based on this data collection, highlighted by the closeness and overlap of the clusters.
+However, the Virginica species does have a slightly longer petal length vs. Versicolor, and significantly longer than Setosa.

 Setosa's petal length ranges from 1.0-1.9cm and petal width from 0.1-0.6cm, substantially less than Versicolor's (Len 3.0-5.1cm and Wid 1.0-1.8cm) and Virginica's (Len 4.5-6.9cm and Wid 1.4-2.5cm).
 Visually, the Setosa is a much smaller flower, compared to the other two species.

 |      |Setosa|Versicolor|Virginica|
 | --- | --- | --- |--- |